mjmartinjensen/odin-recipes/README.md

 # odin-recipes

-This is a very basic HMTL-only recipe website.
+This is a very basic HTML-only recipe website.

 The website consists of a main index page which has links to a few recipes.
 The website isn't very pretty, but that is not the point.